paulstephane/paulstephane.github.io/_posts/2023-03-11-Clifford-Brown.md

 Annotated Albums
 ---

+I have annotated my albums to include recording dates, credits, Jan Evensmo's comments, and liner notes.
+In a next post, I will explain the system I have designed to do this.

 **Lou Donaldson - Clifford Brown Quintet**
 *New York City, June 1953*
 <html><iframe src="/album_iframe.html#1675595187107" style="width: 100%; height: 330px; border: 0;" scrolling="no"></iframe></html>